MicrosoftDocs/security/security-docs/operations/incident-response-playbook-dart-ransomware-approach.md

 ### Post-incident activities

-DART recommends implementing the following security recommendations and best practices after each incident.
+Microsoft Incident Response recommends implementing the following security recommendations and best practices after each incident.

 - Ensure that best practices are in place for [email and collaboration solutions](/microsoft-365/security/office-365-security/defender-for-office-365) to make it more difficult for attackers to abuse them while allowing internal users to access external content easily and safely.